 School lunches are undergoing many changes.
 School officials are beginning to take a look at what our children need to remain healthy.
-Daily moods and behavior can be severely affected by poor food choices.
+Poor food choices negatively affect daily moods and behavior.
 It may be difficult, however, to offer healthy foods with school lunches while other students are munching on chips.
 All children are not going to be participating in this project.
 This brings up many questions about the rights of parents.
 When health is an issue, schools want to see a change.
 In reality, as full ban may be impossible, as packed lunches cannot be monitored the same way as school provided lunches.

 The students eating at school on a daily basis are sure to benefit from a junk food ban.
 Vending machines can also be removed from schools, or healthy items can be added.
 Junior high and elementary schools are not usually tolerant of things like sodas.
 The younger kids have more supervision at lunch and may have more rules.
 Most parents are pretty agreeable when it comes to avoiding allergens and extremely sugary items.
 Complaints about school lunches are likely to be minor, as most parents like to have someone take over meal planning.